soft261/openmrs-module-appointmentscheduling/README.md

 ## Overview

-This module is for scheduling patient appointments and managing provider schedules.
+The Appointment Scheduling Module is for scheduling patient appointments and managing provider schedules.
 This module also allows for managing the patient queue in a clinic.
+This README contains information primarily pertinent to developers.
+If you are a user looking for user related instruction, navigate to the [Wiki page section](#wiki) of this documentation.

 <br>

 ## File Tree

 File tree.
 * api			-
 * omod			- Contains all module java and test files
 * .gitattributes	- Lists git attributes that were changed from default.
 * .gitignore		- Lists files to be ignored when pushing to git
 * .travis.yml		-
 * LICENSE.txt		-
 * OpenMRSFormatter.xml	-
 * README.md		- Describes the Appointment Scheduling module
 * pom.xml		- Used for building the project with maven.